alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 <img title="" src="part-05/images/yoda.png" alt="">

 To unleash the full power of the GDI, such as using pattern pens and brushes, it's necessary to deal with dynamic creation and destruction of GDI objects.
 Doing it in C style, as in the first example, is however fragile and verbose.
-But you can automate the `DeleteObject` object destruction calls via C++ destructors to make such code shorter and safer, C++ [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization), which essentially means defining small handle ownership classes such as `Brush` and `Pen`.
+But you can automate the `DeleteObject` object destruction calls via C++ destructors, the C++ [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) technique, to make such code shorter and safer.
+Essentially it means defining small handle ownership classes such as `Brush` and `Pen`.
+For simplicity and efficiency these classes can be made non-copyable.

-This RAII idea of leveraging C++ construction and destruction can also be applied to device contexts, e.g. (because DC destruction depends on the kind of DC) via a general abstract base class `Dc` with concrete derived classes such as `Screen_dc` and `Bitmap_dc`.
+The RAII idea of leveraging C++ construction and destruction can also be applied to device contexts, e.g. (because device context destruction depends on the kind of DC) via a general abstract base class `Dc` with concrete derived classes such as `Screen_dc` and `Bitmap_dc`.

 For exception safety — to be able to use exceptions freely — even the `SelectObject` call pairs can/should be automated via C++ construction and destruction, e.g. a class `Dc::Selection` whose instances retain the requisite information to undo the selection.